 The animals listed above, and many like them, have been threatened or endangered by recent human activity.
 It is easy to make an argument in favor of rescuing them, and even moving them back into their home ranges.

-However, some advocates of rewilding argue we can do more to ensure the natural ecosystem returns to its intended state.
-In some cases this involves expanding the territory of dangerous animals.
+However, some rewilding advocates argue we can do more to ensure the natural ecosystem returns to its intended state.
+In some cases, this involves expanding the territory of dangerous animals.

 - The grizzly bear once roamed throughout most of western and central North America.
-Today, it is mostly restricted to Alaska and Canada, and small, isolated populations in the lower 48 states.
-This predator was once a threatened species, but has seen a recovery in protected areas.
-There is discussion of reintroducing the grizzly in California and other areas.
+Today, it is mostly restricted to Alaska and Canada and small, isolated populations in the lower 48 states.
+This predator was once a threatened species but has seen a recovery in protected areas.
+There is a discussion of reintroducing the grizzly in California and other areas.

-- At one time cougar habitat ranged from the east to west coast of the lower United States, north into Canada and down to the tip of South America.
+- Cougar habitat once ranged from the east to west coast of the lower United States, north into Canada, and down to the tip of South America.
 Today, while the cougar is not a threatened species, its territory has been significantly reduced.
 In the eastern United States, aside from Florida, cougars are extremely rare.

-- Elk once lived throughout most of the United States, but no longer exist in the wild throughout much of their historic range.
-These are large animals and, while not predators like the grizzy bear or cougar, still present a certain amount of danger to humans.
+- Elk once lived throughout most of the United States but no longer exist in the wild throughout much of their historic range.
+These are large animals and, while not predators like the grizzly bear or cougar, still present a certain amount of danger to humans.

 Establishing Proxy Species

 Here we get to one of the most fascinating aspects of the Pleistocene rewilding concept.
 In many cases, important megafauna that thrived thousands of years ago have no living equivalent in the Americas.
-The solution, according to some ecologists, is to bring in proxy species from elsewhere in the world.
+According to some ecologists, the solution is to bring in proxy species from elsewhere in the world.

 - The African elephant would be introduced into areas where the Columbian mammoth once roamed.